 The course is relevant to the current and future needs of the University

 This course will improve the current and future effectiveness of the applicant

 This course is good value for money and cannot be funded by any other internal source

 The course is related to the staff member's normal work at the University.

 The course is linked to the applicant's future known employment at the University.

 This course is in line with internal career aspirations which have been agreed with their line manager, for example agreed through the PDR process and will be supported by additional development opportunities in order to embed and practice the new learning.

-Staff Learning & Development will contribute 50% of course fees up to a maximum value of £1,000 per person per year for approved applications.
+Learning & Organisational Development will contribute 50% of course fees up to a maximum value of £1,000 per person per year for approved applications.